CleanroomMC/cleanroom-website/docs/groovy-script/groovy/keywords.md

 `var`: Creates a variable or defines a method, typically functionally the same as `def`.

-`final`: When creating a class preceeding it with `final` will cause the class to not be able to be extended.
+`final`: When creating a class preceding it with `final` will cause the class to not be able to be extended.
-When preceeding declaring a variable or field, it will prevent re-assignment.
+When preceding declaring a variable or field, it will prevent re-assignment.

 ## Logic